John Coffee Hays. Cap'n Jack. Colonel John C. Hays. Sheriff Hays. Surveyor General Hays.

 While still part of the Rangers, Hays continued to pursue a career as a land surveyor.
 In the new Texas Republic, where many new plots of land had been purchased or awarded for service, land surveyors were much in demand.
-But it was dangerous work since a great deal of the land to be surveyed was under the control of hostile Indian bands.
+But it was dangerous work since a great deal of the land to be surveyed was the territory of the original peoples-- a half dozen indigenous Native American tribes who were understandably hostile to incursions by the new settlers in the Texas Republic.
 In his capacity of surveyor, Hays was in dozens of deadly fights with Comanches and other Southwestern tribes.
-At times, Hays even joined up with groups of Indians to fight enemy Indian tribes and Mexicans.
+At times, Hays even joined up with groups of Native Americans to fight enemy tribes and Mexicans.

 Most accounts say the first use of the new Colt revolver in an Indian battle took place on the Pedernales River north of Seguin, Texas on June 8, 1844.

 Texas Ranger Captain Jack Coffee Hays and a company of fourteen Rangers were returning to San Antonio after an extensive patrol when they were attacked near the Pedernales by a mounted force of some 80 Comanche Indians.
-The Rangers immediately counter-attacked with their newly acquired Paterson Colt five shot revolvers, completely routing the attacking war party.
+After intense hand-to-hand combat the Rangers counter-attacked with their newly acquired Paterson Colt five shot revolvers, completely routing the attacking war party.

-The five-shot 36 caliber Paterson revolver had a 9 inch barrel and revolutionized frontier battle tactics.
-At what became known as the Battle of Walker's Creek, Col Jack Hays and his Rangers killed or wounded 30 of the attacking Comanches.
-The Texas Rangers' amazing survival helped create the legend of the Colt revolver, and the birth of the Colt's Patent Firearms Company.
+The five-shot 36 caliber Paterson revolver had a 9 inch barrel and it revolutionized frontier battle tactics.
+In June of 1844 at what became known as the Battle of Walker's Creek Col Jack Hays and fourteen Rangers, each armed with two Colt Paterson revolvers, routed a war party of 70 to 80 attacking Comanches.
+The Texas Rangers' amazing survival during that incident helped create the legend of the Colt revolver, and the birth of the Colt's Patent Firearms Company.

-During the period from 1843 to 1846, Hays commanded various sized Texas Ranger units and participated in dozens of gunfights with Indians and Mexicans. personally killing scores of opponents.
-His Ranger units battled rampaging warrior bands of Southwestern Indians, captured horse thieves who were usually shot or hanged on the spot, and brought law and justice to a wild and unpredictable frontier.
+During the period from 1843 to 1846, Hays commanded various sized Texas Ranger units and participated in dozens of gunfights with Native Americans and Mexicans, personally killing scores of opponents.
+His Ranger units battled raiding warrior bands of Southwestern Indians, captured horse thieves who were usually shot or hanged on the spot, and brought law and justice to a wild and unpredictable frontier.
 Hays was an excellent horseman, a deadly marksman and a brilliant strategist.
 He was also very fortunate to have survived: Hays had hundreds of arrows and gunshots directed at him, but somehow was never seriously wounded.
 The fighting often was furious, his units frequently outnumbered, and the nearest back-up was hundreds of miles away.

-According to John Caperton, one of Hays' most loyal Rangers and his best friend, about half of the Rangers were killed off every year, and their places were supplied by new men.
-The lives of those who went into the service were not considered good for more than a year or two.
+According to John Caperton, one of Hays' most loyal Rangers and his best friend, the survival rate of a Texas Ranger was not promising-- about half of the Rangers were killed off every year but their places were filled by new men.
+Those who brought law and order to the Texas plains were considered lucky if they were alive after more than a year or two of service

 In 1845 Texas became a territory of the United States, and on February 19, 1846, the President of the Republic of Texas declared, "The Republic is no more".
 The United States Congress declared the Rio Grande to be the new southern boarder of America.
 The burgeoning western movement of citizens and immigrants to the newly acquired territory increased dramatically.